TickTockBent/chronoshift/README.md

 ## Features

 - **Multiple time systems**: Switch between different ways humanity has measured time
+- **Visual representations**: Analog clocks, progress bars, and rings for each system
 - **Live updates**: Each system updates at its natural interval
 - **Learn more links**: Discover the history behind each system
 - **Persistent selection**: Your preferred system is remembered